 The size of regular LEDs is bigger than that of SMDs.
 Regular LEDs, on the other hand, offer a lot of uses in terms of cost-effective lighting.
 Solar-powered lighting solutions for rural areas and underdeveloped countries with unpredictable power supplies are among these applications.
 Regular LEDs are also a better choice than compact fluorescent lights because they consume less energy and last longer.

 Benefits of SMD:

 One of the main advantages of SMD LEDs is their tiny size.
 Despite the fact that standard LEDs are smaller than most other forms of lights, emerging technological devices require increasingly smaller light sources.
-The efficient utilisation of space is required by hard drives, flash drives, and other computer components.
+The efficient utilization of space is required by hard drives, flash drives, and other computer components.
 SMDs can provide a light source without taking up a lot of space within devices when space is limited.
-SMDs improve both outdoor and indoor displays because they help arrange light in tight clusters, resulting in more colours and high-quality visuals.
+SMDs improve both outdoor and indoor displays because they help arrange light in tight clusters, resulting in more colors and high-quality visuals.

 A COB LED is a type of multi-chip LED that is primarily used in lamps.
 Its multi-chip structure has increased its lumen per square inch (LpSI) significantly.
 One of its primary advantages is its reduced size.
 It has been manufactured using more efficient materials and requires fewer parts than traditional LED chips.
 The LED chip itself produces less heat than a standard LED, which reduces the risk of a chip blowing out.